guzzle/guzzle/docs/request-options.rst

 delay
 -----

-:Summary: The number of milliseconds to delay before sending the request or set
+:Summary: The number of milliseconds to delay before sending the request.
-    to ``true`` to delay sending the request until the next tick of an event loop (when using an event-loop based HTTP handler).
-This is often used for delaying before retrying a request.
 :Types:
     - integer
     - float
-    - bool (true)
 :Default: null